Uncle Bob, the Founder

 A corporal in the United States Army, Bob was stationed in France during the Second World War.
 Later, he was sent by the US government to the University of Chicago (UC).
 As an atheist at that time, he wanted to prove Christianity was for the birds.
 So, he started to work on a paper.
 However, while reading the book of Romans to write the paper, the Lord called him and Bob accepted Christ as his personal Saviour.

-After completing his BA at UC, he began pastoring a church in the hills of West Virginia.
+After completing his BA at the Unitversity of Chicago, he began pastoring a church in the hills of West Virginia.
 During these years, he was greatly influenced by Hudson Taylor, George Muller, and Amy Carmichael.
 In particular, their spiritual principle of “living and serving Christ by faith.”

 A New Country